agnoster/agnoster-zsh-theme/README.md

 ![Screenshot](https://gist.githubusercontent.com/agnoster/3712874/raw/screenshot.png)

+## Selectively Disable Segments

+You can selectively disable segments which you do not wish to show.
+To disable a segment, set the appropriate environment variable to any value.

+* `AGNOSTER_DISABLE_STATUS` - Disable displaying status symbol
+* `AGNOSTER_DISABLE_CONTEXT` - Disable displaying username@hostname
+* `AGNOSTER_DISABLE_VIRTUALENV` - Disable displaying the currently active python virtualenv
+* `AGNOSTER_DISABLE_DIR` - Disable displaying the current working directory
+* `AGNOSTER_DISABLE_GIT` - Disable displaying the current git status and branch

 ## Future Work

 I don't want to clutter it up too much, but I am toying with the idea of adding RVM (ruby version) and n (node.js version) display.